POP HLTH/C&E SOC 370 — INTRODUCTION TO PUBLIC HEALTH

 POP HLTH/MEDICINE/NURSING 705 — SEMINAR IN INTERDISCIPLINARY CLINICAL RESEARCH EVIDENCE

-Exploration of interdisciplinary clinical research questions including strategies for assessing the evidence and conducting a systematic review of research.
-An interdisciplinary perspective is emphasized throughout the course.
+Exploration of interdisciplinary clinical research questions including strategies for assessing the evidence and methodology for conducting various types of literature reviews.
+Emphasizes an interdisciplinary perspective.

 POP HLTH 709 — TRANSLATIONAL AND OUTCOMES RESEARCH IN HEALTH AND HEALTH CARE